 The primary way that the student formally discloses to the instructor is by requesting and receiving an accommodation letter from Accessibility Resources.
 This letter informs the instructor that the student has a documented disability and states which accommodations the student is eligible to receive.
-Instructors should not tell a student they may have a disability.
-The student must self-disclose.

-No matter how comprehensive and well written the letters of accommodation are, there is no substitute for student input.
+No matter how comprehensive and well-written the letters of accommodation are, there is no substitute for student input.
 Therefore, once the student receives the letter, he/she must communicate with each instructor to discuss the letter and the how the accommodations will be met.
 For example, will a student with extended time on tests be taking their tests in the Academic Testing Center or in a separate classroom?
 The implementation of the accommodation may vary from student to student.

 Whenever possible, it is recommended that the student contact instructors at the start of the semester.
 This will allow instructors to have the necessary information in time to arrange accommodations.
-In addition, early and private contact can guarantee confidentiality by preventing on-the-spot disclosure in the presence of others.
+In addition, early, private contact can guarantee confidentiality by preventing on-the-spot disclosure in the presence of others.